-In Romans 14 we have a practical application of something that happened within a congregation.
+In Romans 14, we have a practical application of something that happened within a congregation.
 Paul is instructing here regarding a situation in which tensions resulted.
 Division was taking place, and offense had occurred because of peoples' varying levels of convictions about certain conduct.
-In this case the tensions resulted from whether one could eat foods offered to an idol.
-In our case it could involve maybe calendar issues.
+In this case, the tensions resulted from whether one could eat foods offered to an idol.
+In our case, it could involve maybe calendar issues.

 Our fellowship within the church should be marked by a unity, a common spirit, a single purpose.
 However, that in no way means we will be unanimous in the way we look at things.
-Unity does not imply a robot-like mind.
+Unity does not imply robot-like minds.
 That is not what God is interested in.
 To have such a view would be naïve.
 It cannot be that way because our understanding is at different levels.
 If we were talking about a school, would you expect a second-grader to have the same approach to things as a senior?
 Of course not.
 The same principle is at work in the church.

 We come from different backgrounds.
 We have different abilities.
 God has given us different gifts.
 Some people grasp certain concepts more quickly.
 Sometimes these differences create tension, and sometimes even offense.
 We should expect that there will be diversities, but this does sometimes create a major test of our love.
-Remember, love covers a multitude of sin, not necessarily law breaking, not necessarily a sin unto death, but it can cover the missing of the mark, the turning aside that did not involve sin—the breaking of God's law of sin that might be unto death.
+Remember, love covers a multitude of sin, not necessarily law breaking, not necessarily a sin unto death, but it can cover the missing of the mark, the turning aside that did not involve sin—the breaking of God's law; a sin that might be unto death.

 Romans 14:1 says, "Receive one who is weak in the faith."

 Do you know who the "weak in the faith" are?
 It is somebody who has not grasped yet what Christianity really means.
 This person may be quite intelligent.
 To this person, Christianity may exist only in the world of study and of religious technicalities.
-It is not the understanding of a technicality about something, but righteousness (right doing).

 By contrast, the strong Christian is one who sees what is important morally, spiritually, ethically, and is able to discern between what is important and what is not important.
 He is prepared to do the right thing no matter which way he will go.
-The weak on the other hand are preoccupied with some matters to such an extent that they assume an importance all out of proportion to their real value.
+The weak, on the other hand, are preoccupied with some matters to such an extent that they assume an importance all out of proportion to their real value.

 Romans 14:1 Receive one who is weak in the faith, but not to disputes over doubtful things.